How to Edit Photos for Real Estate: Tips for Perfect Listings

 - Perspective matching

-- Shadow maintenance
+- Shadow maintenance.

 Sky replacement enhances exterior real estate photos while maintaining natural lighting conditions.
 This technique can transform ordinary property photos into compelling marketing assets, particularly important for twilight shots and overcast days.
 Professional editors focus on creating realistic results that complement the property's features.